-- Be aware of any rules your bank has attached to any loans or lines of credit your business has.
+- Be aware of any rules your bank has attached to loans or lines of credit that your business has.

 - Have a business plan and be willing to alter it as often as needed.

-Another way that many businesses are saving money and hanging on longer in this recession is by bartering.
-Bartering for services between businesses can save both businesses some money and get each one some new business, as well!
+One way that businesses can save money and hang on longer in a recession is by bartering.
+Bartering for services between businesses save both companies money and get each company some new business as well!

 You always want to be prepared in case you lose your job.